Israeli settler violence: Agriculture and livestock

 Olive farming is a major industry and employer in the Palestinian West Bank and olive trees are a common target of settler violence.
 According to OCHA roughly 10,000 Palestinian West Bank olive trees and saplings have suffered either uprooting or damage from Israeli attacks in 2013, a rise from about 8,500 trees damaged in 2012.
 B'Tselem alleges that "olive pickers in areas near certain settlements and outposts in the West Bank have been a target of attacks by settlers, who have cut down and burned olive trees and stolen the crops", and that "security forces have not taken suitable action to prevent the violence".
 The IDF barred olive picking in extensive areas of land, stating that the closures were to protect the olive pickers.
 The case went to the Israeli High Court in 2006 which found that, as a rule, lands are not to be closed because of settler violence, and that the IDF must enforce the law.
 According to B'Tselem the IDF has worked around this by saying the lands are closed to protect the settlers.

 Amnesty International has said that scores of Palestinian-owned sheep as well as gazelles and other animals were poisoned with fluoracetamide near Tuwani on 22 March 2005, depriving Palestinian farmers of their livelihood.

-In July 2009, a group of Israeli settlers riding horses and carrying torches raided Palestinian areas, burning 1,500-2,000 olive trees and stoning cars.
+In July 2009, a group of Israeli settlers riding horses and carrying torches raided Palestinian areas, burning 1,500–2,000 olive trees and stoning cars.

 In March 2011, two EU heads-of-mission reports detailed a tripling of violent settler attacks over three years.
 The report found that the attacks were especially aimed at Palestinian farmers and their livelihood in a systematic campaign of violence and intimidation which included the destruction of over 10,000 olive trees in the preceding year.
 The report noted that the Israeli state had "so far failed to effectively protect the Palestinian population".
-According to a confidential IDF document for just the period from 11 Sept. - 20 October 2013, the following Palestinian olive groves, near Israeli settlements near Elon Moreh, Karnei Shomron, Kedumim, Ma'on, and the Ma'on Farm, Susya, Shavei Shomron, Zayit Ra'anan, the Gilad Farm, Shilo, and Yitzhar, and all under IDF guard, were damaged, but were not reported in the media:
+An internal IDF document obtained by Haaretz revealed numerous previously unreported instances in autumn 2013 of grove vandalism and clashes near West Bank settlements, resulting in widespread property damage and injuries to farmers and volunteers.